htpham3010/django-react/README.md

 # django-react
-The project, which I'm create simple app stuff social management, using django and react. 🔥
+The project is to create a simple app for social management using Django and React. 🔥